Welcome to the Jr. HEAT GYM!

 Every week, Coach Andrew Moran of the Miami Hoop School will walk you through 3 different drills to help you refine the finer points of your game.

-Week 4: Shooting Version 2
+Shooting Part 2

 V.2 Shooting 1

 - Roll Up Jumpers (10 Makes from 3 feet away)

 - Roll Up Jumpers (10 Makes from Free Throw line)

 - Roll Up Jumpers (10 Makes from 3 point line)